top of page

 District Secretary Heidi Stumpf

-Heidi lives in Thurston County with her husband.
-She has grown children and grandchildren.
-In her spare time, she enjoys cooking, spending time with her family and camping with her husband.
+Heidi lives in Pierce County with her husband.
+She has grown children and six grandchildren.
+In her spare time, she enjoys spending time with her family, traveling and camping with her husband.
 Email Secretary Stumpf at heidis@southbayfire.com.

-Heidi lives in Thurston County with her husband.
-She has grown children and grandchildren.
-In her spare time, she enjoys cooking, spending time with her family and camping with her husband.
+Heidi lives in Pierce County with her husband.
+She has grown children and six grandchildren.
+In her spare time, she enjoys spending time with her family, traveling and camping with her husband.
 Email Secretary Stumpf at heidis@southbayfire.com.

 Battalion Chief Brent McBride

-In his free time, Chief McBride enjoys spending time with his wife and daughter, traveling, skiing, and boating.
+Outside of work, Chief McBride enjoys spending time with his family, traveling, snow skiing, and boating.

-In his free time, Chief McBride enjoys spending time with his wife and daughter, traveling, skiing, and boating.
+Outside of work, Chief McBride enjoys spending time with his family, traveling, snow skiing, and boating.

 Battalion Chief Derek Hall